Anyitechs/bitcoin_wallet_address/README.md

-# Bitcoin wallet address and PSBT implementation
+# Bitcoin wallet address and PSBT utility package

 ## Description

-A basic bitcoin wallet address and PSBT implemntation using bitcoinlib.js
+A basic bitcoin wallet address and PSBT utility built for development and testing purposes (DO NOT USE IN PROD!).

 ## Installation